 Pros of In Medias Res

-In this section, we will discuss your advantages as a writer using this writing technique to hypnotize your audience with a poem, screenplay, or novel.
+In this section, I will discuss your advantages as a writer using this writing technique to hypnotize your audience with a poem, screenplay, or novel.

 - You can begin the story fast-paced instead of the typical boring introduction.